actonmass/actonmass.org/content/posts/2026-06-05-05-30-2026-saturday-scoop-after-years-of-stonewalling-senate-will-hand-over-some-audit-documents.md

 date: 2026-06-01T19:38:04.346Z
 image: /img/saturday-scoop-logo.png
 ---
-Election season is in full swing, Patricia!
+Election season is in full swing!

 The Democratic convention is taking place today in Worcester.
 You can find Act on Mass at a table there, talking to convention attendees about our legislature’s appalling lack of action against Trump and gathering signatures for the public records law ballot question.